-Former South Carolina standout Joey Worthen joins the coaching staff as an assistant coach for the 2012 season.
+Former South Carolina standout Joey Worthen joined the coaching staff as an assistant for the 2012 season.
 Worthen was a letterwinner for the Gamecocks from 1998-2001.

 While at South Carolina, Worthen was a four-year starter for the Gamecocks, and served as team captain during his senior season.
 He was named the Independent Rookie of the Year in 1998, while he helped lead Carolina to the NCAA Tournament in 1998, 2000 and 2001.
 In his career, South Carolina posted 50 victories, while individually, Worthen scored 25 goals and collected 15 assists for 65 points.
 He scored 12 game winners for Carolina.